ddcovery/d_null_safety/README.md

 ## Disclaimer

 I really don't like dealing with nulls.
 I consider this need an "anti pattern".
-After dealing with it in dart/flutter and given my experience with scala i really consider this a bad solution, said this, I have to recognize that there is "small" differences between Dart and Typescript/Kotlin that makes the second ones integration better than D
+After dealing with it in dart/flutter and given my experience with scala i really consider this a bad solution, said this, I have to recognize that there is "small" differences between Dart and Typescript/Kotlin that makes the second ones integration better than the Dart one.

 ### The Dart (and Flutter) antipattern